jacklul/pihole-readonly-rootfs/02 Pi-hole.md

 **This assumes system is already set up as read-only.**

-Install Pi-hole normally - `wget -O - https://install.pi-hole.net | sudo bash`, configure it the way you want it.
+Install Pi-hole normally - `wget -O - https://install.pi-hole.net | sudo bash`, configure it the way you want it (make the system writable with `rw` command before installing, obviously).

 Optionally you might want to set `DBINTERVAL` in `/etc/pihole/pihole-FTL.conf` to something bigger than default `1 minute` (5 minutes should be good).